Plastic Free July

 In terms of our product, all our frames are made from bio-acetate, similar to regular acetate (wood pulp) except it’s mixed with bio-based plasticisers, made from renewable sources — instead of oil-based ones.
 It’s recyclable and biodegradable.
 This year for our non-polarised frames we are using lenses that are 39.5% made from castor bean and we continue to look at other solutions in that space too improve.

 As some of you might know we use plastic for our cases, but this is 100% recycled plastic.
-We source from a combination of secondary waste plastic provided by a factory in Accra, Ghana and discarded water sachets, quite literally picked up of the ground.
-Indeed more than 30,000 such sachets have been used in our cases to date, and the important point here is that is has engendered behaviour change.
-By putting a small monetary value on the sachets it means that they are now being kept and stored for future material usage rather than be thrown away onto the ground.
-If you’ve not seen how we create our cases then you can watch the process in action on our ‘Films’ page.
+We source from a combination of secondary waste plastic provided by a factory in Accra, Ghana and discarded water sachets, quite literally picked up from the ground.
+Indeed more than 30,000 such sachets have been used in our cases to date, and the important point here is that it has engendered behaviour change.
+By putting a small monetary value on the sachets it means that they are now being kept and stored for future material usage rather than being thrown away onto the ground.
+If you’ve not seen how we create our cases then you can watch the process in action.

 Our protective microfiber soft bags are made from 70% recycled PET bottles, the best solution we feel there is right now, but we will continue to challenge our supplier to go even better.